 - 1. The user can be explicitly placed in the group by editing the user's profile.
-This can be done by accessing the "Users" link from the page footer.
+This can be done by accessing the "Users" page from the "Administration" page.
 Use the search form to find the user you want to edit group membership for, and click on their email address in the search results to edit their profile.
 The profile page lists all the groups, and indicates if the user is a member of the group either directly or indirectly.
 More information on indirect group membership is below.
 For more details on User administration, see Section 3.2. - 2.
-The group can inherit members from other groups.
-This is indicated by square brackets around the check box next to the group name in the user's profile.
-See Section 3.14.2 for details on group inheritance. - 3.
+The group can include another group of which the user is a member.
+This is indicated by square brackets around the checkbox next to the group name in the user's profile.
+See Section 3.15.2 for details on group inheritance. - 3.
 The user's email address can match the regular expression that has been specified to automatically grant membership to the group.
 This is indicated by "" around the check box by the group name in the user's profile.
-See Section 3.14.1 for details on the regular expression option when creating groups.
+See Section 3.15.1 for details on the regular expression option when creating groups.

-3.14.4.
+3.15.4.
 Assigning Group Controls to Products